Ad-Capital/rsk-mcp-server/README.md

 - **npm** or **yarn**
 - **TypeScript** (included in dev dependencies)

+> **Note:** You will use this Model Context Protocol Server from a LLM Client (e.g Cursor, Claude, Warp, etc) which needs to be compatible with the MCP standard.
+Take into account there are 2 steps here:
+> 1. Installation and Build
+> 2. AI Client Configuration

+IMPORTANT: You need to complete both settings to correctly use MCP within the Client.

 ## 🛠️ Installation and Build

 ### 1. Clone the Repository